Begeex/BigMuff/README.md

 # BigMuff

-This Is a clone of Electro-Hrmonix Big Muff guitar pedal.
+This project is a clone of the Electro-Hrmonix Big Muff guitar pedal.
+This version uses 2N5089 transistors and 1N4148 diodes.

 ![Pedal](Pictures/IMG_20260121_181029.jpg)